dantelabscom/bet-wise/README.md

-# JINZO - Sports Trading Platform
+# BetWise - A smarter way to Bet

 A modern sports trading platform that allows users to buy and sell positions on sports outcomes.
 Built with Next.js, Firebase Authentication, PostgreSQL, and Rust.